 Meet the Psychologist

-Bridgewell Cognitive Health is led by Dr. Nyla Harris, Psy.D., a licensed clinical psychologist in Rockwall, Texas, providing evidence-based therapy and comprehensive psychological assessment for anxiety disorders, OCD, ADHD, Autism, and neurodivergent experiences across adolescence and adulthood
+Bridgewell Cognitive Health is led by Dr. Nyla Harris, Psy.D., a licensed clinical psychologist providing evidence-based therapy and comprehensive psychological assessment in Dallas for anxiety disorders, OCD, ADHD, autism, and neurodivergent-related challenges across adolescence and adulthood.

-As a neurodivergent psychologist, Dr. Harris recognized early in clinical practice that many traditional therapy models are not consistently adapted to how neurodivergent brains process information, regulate emotion, and respond to stress.
-Bridgewell Cognitive Health was founded to provide care that is both clinically rigorous and thoughtfully tailored, integrating evidence-based treatment with a neurodivergent-affirming framework.
+As a neurodivergent psychologist, Dr. Harris recognized early in clinical practice that many traditional therapy models are not consistently adapted to how neurodivergent individuals process information, regulate emotion, and respond to stress.
+Bridgewell Cognitive Health was founded to provide care that is both clinically rigorous and thoughtfully tailored, integrating evidence-based treatment with a neurodivergent-affirming and individualized framework.

 Background

-Dr. Harris has practiced across specialty anxiety and OCD settings, medical and neuropsychological settings, university counseling centers, and community-based clinical settings, bringing an integrated, evidence-based perspective to the treatment of anxiety, neurodivergence, and complex or co-occurring clinical presentations across diverse populations.
+Dr. Harris has trained and practiced across specialty anxiety and OCD clinics, medical and neuropsychological settings, university counseling centers, and community-based mental health systems.
+This breadth of experience informs a structured, evidence-based approach to treating anxiety, OCD, ADHD, autism, and complex or co-occurring presentations across adolescence and adulthood in Dallas.

 Education

-Doctor of Psychology (Psy.D.) in Counseling Psychology-Our Lady of the Lake University (APA-accredited program)
+Doctor of Psychology (Psy.D.) in Counseling Psychology-Our Lady of the Lake University, APA-accredited

-Master of Education (M.Ed.) in Clinical Mental Health Counseling-Cleveland State University (CACREP-accredited program)
+Master of Education (M.Ed.) in Clinical Mental Health Counseling-Cleveland State University,CACREP-accredited

 Bachelor’s Degree in Psychology-Kent State University